frePPLe/frepple/doc/user-interface/getting-around/importing-data.rst

 FrePPLe automatically detects which of the two data formats you're using.

 The upload icon will only be available when you have add-permission on the data object you're uploading.
-A message is shown when you don’t have this permission.
+A message is shown when you don't have this permission.

-The first line in the data file should contain the field names (not case sensitive).
 To get a sample of the input format you can first create a export: the format of the export file is such that it can be reread into frePPLe.

+The first line of a CSV data file should contain the field names (not case sensitive).

+The first line of an Excel data file should contain the field names (not case sensitive).
+Alternatively, you can define an autofilter data table on the worksheet.
+If it's present frePPLe reads only the data from that data table and ignores all other cells.

 The dialog screen shows a checkbox *First delete all existing records AND ALL RELATED TABLES* meaning that you can choose to delete the existing contents of the table before uploading